 5 Ideas for Children’s Entertainment at Weddings

 It’s every parent’s worst nightmare: an agitated, bored child playing up at a friend or relative’s wedding.
-From toddler temper tantrums to fidgety school-age kids, it can be hard to keep children entertained during a wedding ceremony and reception.
+From toddler temper tantrums to fidgety school-age kids, it’s hard to keep children entertained during a wedding ceremony and reception.
 While some celebrations have a strict ‘no kids’ policy, others welcome little ones of all ages – from babies through to teens.
 If you have chosen the latter option for your wedding, it’s important to consider entertainment options for your youngest guests: after all, happy kids mean happy parents!

 1. Circus Area